Get Matched With Early Childhood Education Programs

 Common Degree Requirements

-Each state has their own requirements for becoming a teacher’s assistant.
-Charter and private schools may only require a teacher’s assistant to have a high school diploma where other schools may prefer you have at least an associate’s degree, which is always better to have since it can improve your chances of landing the job you want.
+Each state has its own requirements for becoming a teacher’s assistant.
+While charter and private schools may only require a high school diploma, other schools may prefer at least an associate’s degree, which can improve your chances of getting the job you want.
+If you earned credits while pursuing your associate degree, many schools offer programs that allow those credits to transfer toward a bachelor’s degree, helping further your education and increase your chances of landing a better job or becoming a lead teacher.

 Exams and Licenses